Titans draft picks 2022: Full list of Tennessee's draft picks, order for every round - ProFootballTalk

 While Derrick Henry is still considered the best running back in the game, the 2020 NFL Offensive Player of the Year missed seven games last season with a broken foot.
 D’Onta Foreman, who helped filled the void in Henry’s absence, signed with the Panthers this offseason, so the Titans could look to add more depth in the backfield.

-Click here for the entire 2022 NFL Draft order and keep reading to see where the Titans will be making picks in the 2022 NFL Draft.
+Click here for the entire 2022 NFL Draft order and keep reading to see who the Titans take in the 2022 NFL Draft.
+Coverage of the latest news from around the NFL is available all year round on PFT’s Peacock channel.

 Tennessee Titans 2022 NFL Draft Picks: